ianling/glitchgen/README.md

     # number of columns of sprites. integer
     "columns": 10,

-    # RNG seed (null to select a random seed on the server)
+    # RNG seed (null to select a random seed on the server). string or null
     "seed": "abcdefg",

-    # can be used to generate multiple full images and overlap them
+    # can be used to generate multiple full images and overlap them. integer
     "iterations": 2,

     # controls how colors are selected for sprites. string